mliou8/mliou8.github.io/_posts/2016-4-3-Difference-Between-Double-and-Triple-Equals.md

 Although huskyPuppy and terrierPuppy seem identical, they’re each a new instance of an object, and therefore not ‘strictly’ equal.

 If you want to find out how to compare if two objects are ‘value wise’ the same, then you will have to go through their keys and compare their key value pairs.

+Generally when comparing values you  want to stay away from only using two equals signs, since sometimes it will change the type of one of your comparison values, but only at time of comparison.